-Most of the minnows kept as pets, such as the red horse minnow, European minnow, fathead minnow and white cloud mountain minnow, are omnivores.
+Most of the minnows kept as pets, such as the red horse minnow, European minnow, fathead minnow and white cloud mountain minnow (pictured above), are omnivores.
 This makes them easy to feed, because they tend to eat any fish food offered.

 Article Written By Lynn Anders